Gospel Minutes.org

 Remarriage after divorce or death of the husband is permitted.
 The only limitations in scripture are the same as for a first marriage.

 Romans 1:26-27 is a prohibition against anal intercourse between a man and a woman and also a man and a man.
-This is an unhealthy act which is one reason sodomites have a shortened lifespan.
+This act is unhealthy and can cause one to have a shortened lifespan.

 Feel free to send your helpful comments.